Intervox/node-webp/README.md

 var decoder = new DWebp(stream);
 ```

-Note that `node-webp` will start listening to the data in a source stream
+Note that `node-webp` will start consuming the input stream
 only when `.write()`, `.stream()` or `.toBuffer()` is called.

 ### Encoding and decodind WebP images